Skip to content

 OSCE

-CTS3: Perform appropriate clinical procedures and educate patient regarding procedure, complications and follow-up care.
+CTS3: Perform appropriate clinical procedures and educate patient regarding procedure, complications, and follow-up care.

 CTS4: Construct patient-centered holistic medical treatment plans that include pharmacological and non-pharmacological strategies.